 Cornrow styles and inspiration for everyone.
 Do it for the culture!

-There’s something inherently cool about cornrows for women.
-On natural hair textures, they’re an effective protective option, as well as a fun, sassy hairstyle in itself rich in cultural heritage.
-On other hair types, they’re a great spin on your regular braid and provides textural interest to an updo or pigtail.
+There’s something inherently cool about cornrow styles for women.
+On natural hair textures, they’re an effective protective option, as well as a fun, sassy hairstyle rich in cultural heritage.
+On other hair types, they’re a great spin on your regular braid and provides textural interest to an updo.

 Nowadays, a lot of looks that feature cornrow styles for women are also considered Dutch braids or boxer braids.
 This is particularly true when worn outside of the natural hair community.
-Regardless of what they’re called, however, our inner obsessive-compulsive can’t help but love the neat, symmetrical look of cornrows, and love how they amp up an otherwise bare ponytail base as well.
+Our inner obsessive-compulsive can’t help but love the neat, symmetrical look of cornrows, and love how they amp up an otherwise bare ponytail base as well.

 1. Cornrows with High Bun